 The College does not store any data outside the EU.
-It will monitor partners and will require assurances that they do not store College personal data abroad outside of areas covered by GDPR.
+It will monitor partners and will require assurances that either they do not store College personal data abroad outside of areas covered by GDPR, or, if they do, the standards of data protection are at least as good as those required by GDPR.